-The Quest Diagnostics Drug Testing Index™ (DTI) data shows current data for positivity for hair drug testing in the general U.S. workforce.
+The Quest Diagnostics Drug Testing Index™ (DTI) data shows current data for positivity for hair testing in the general U.S. workforce.
+In 2018, overall positivity for hair drug testing was 10.9%.
 The DTI reveals insights into patterns of drug use among the American workforce and is published as a public service for government, employers, policymakers, media, and the general public.

 Watch an on-demand recording of our Back to basics: Hair drug testing webinar.